ropensci/fingertipsR/cran-comments.md

 This package allows users to pull data from an API into their R environment.

-This is a resubmission due to additional functionality, improved documentation, and a successful application to rOpenSci.
+This is a resubmission (following one I did on Friday 2nd Feb - I'm really sorry!).
+One of the new functions, albeit a minor one, returned incorrect information due to me using sprintf incorrectly (I used %o instead of %s).
+I thought it would be better to update it immediately rather than wait a few months.

 ## Test